Akif Pirinçci: 2015 Pegida speech

 Within 24 hours after first quotes from Pirinçci's Pegida speech appeared in the media, his publishers Goldmann and Random House issued statements that they had cancelled their contracts with Pirinçci and would no longer sell any of his books, and the webmaster to his online blog also cancelled Pirinçci's contract.
 At the same time, Amazon Germany chose to de-list his books so they can't be found through searches or ordered through the website.
 A few days later, all relevant book wholesalers in Germany (Libri, Umbreit, and KNV) also stopped ordering his books, and many independent bookstores issued statements that they would refuse to order his books, even upon request.
 This reaction by bookstores was criticized by columnist Jan Fleischhauer in Der Spiegel as amounting to authoritarian censorship.
 Volker Beck, member of parliament for the German Green Party, filed charges against Pirinçci for public incitement to commit criminal acts and incitement to hatred.
 A spokesperson for the federal prosecutor's office confirmed that an investigation is ongoing.

 Two weeks after his Pegida speech, Pirinçci told Der Spiegel that the boycott of all his books overnight (except for the two political essay collections at Manufactum) as well as his public notoriety resulting from the affair made him seriously consider emigration.

+Conviction

+In February 2024, Pirinçci was "sentenced to nine months in prison without probation for incitement to hatred in the Bonn district court."